v-fox/live_opensuse_hsf/README.md

 =========================================================================================================================

 This is live/installation simplistic yet powerful OpenSUSE spin aimed for out-of-the-box desktop usage by advanced users in countries without software patent racket.
-It DOES NOT provide encryption and best security defaults, so users with sensitive needs are advised to direct their attention to something like [TAILS](https://tails.boum.org), however it should be quite adequate as an installation basis for everyday use.
+It DOES NOT guarantee best security defaults, so users with sensitive needs are advised to direct their attention to something like [TAILS](https://tails.boum.org), however it should be quite adequate as an installation basis for everyday use.

 It provides:
 ------------